acend/cilium-basics-training/content/en/setup/_index.md

 minikube start --network-plugin=cni --cni=false --kubernetes-version=1.23.0 -p cluster1
 ```

+{{% alert title="Note" color="primary" %}}
+During this training you will create multiple clusters.
+For this we use a feature in minikube called profile which you see with the `-p cluster1` option.
+You can list all your profiles with `minikube profile list` and you can change to a other cluster with `minikube profile <profilename>`, this will also set your current context for `kubectl` to the specified profile/cluster.
+{{% /alert %}}

 This will install a new Kubernetes Cluster without any Container Network Interface (CNI).
 The CNI will be installed later in the labs.

 Minikube added a new context into your Kubernetes config file and set this as your default context.
 Check it with the following command: